eigs/EVSL/README.md

    build sample drivers that test a few different situations.

 **CXSparse**
-   SuiteSparse is the default direct linear solver used in EVSL for the linear systems that arise in rational filtering methods and    in generalized eigenvalue problems.
+   CXSparse is the default direct linear solver used in EVSL for the linear systems that arise in rational filtering methods and    in generalized eigenvalue problems.
 CXSparse is included only to allow quick testing.
 However, know that it is significantly slower than other direct